What is so special about Two Million Blooms raw honey?

 Do you use any chemicals in your apiaries?

-We are committed to sustainable, treatment-free beekeeping and use zero miticides/acaracides, antibiotics, or other widely-used in-hive treatments which are known to contaminate honey, wax, and have sub-lethal effects on honey bees and their larvae.
+We are committed to sustainable, treatment-free beekeeping do not use any of the widely-used in-hive treatments which are known to contaminate honey, wax, and have sub-lethal effects on honey bees and their larvae.

 Is your honey organic?